 <html> <head> ... <meta name="description" content="First meta description"> <meta name="description" content="Second meta description"> ...

-There should be only one meta-description for a URL.
+There should only be one meta description for a URL.

 Error scenarios like this usually appear due to different software automatically adding meta descriptions.
-If this issue occurs on a large scale, check if there is a script or CMS plugin automatically adding meta descriptions to your documents.
+If this issue occurs on a large scale, check if there is a script or CMS plugin automatically adding meta descriptions to your pages.

 If the meta description is too long to be displayed in the snippet in search results, the URL is flagged with this hint.